 5️⃣ PAINAD Scale

-Who it’s for: Patients with advanced dementia.
+Who it’s for: Patients with advanced dementia or cognitive impairment.

 ✅ What it measures: